-1. Students may defend their theses no earlier than six months after the assignment was entered in SIS.
-This time limit commences after the thesis topic was entered in SIS, i.e. the date on which the thesis was confirmed for the student in SIS by the designated person at the respective basic unit of the Faculty under Article 21(3) of these Rules, provided subsequent confirmation was made by the head of the respective basic unit of the Faculty.
+1. Students may defend their thesis no earlier than six months after its assignment in SIS.
+This period commences on the day the thesis is assigned in SIS in accordance with Article 20(5) of these rules.
 Based on a student's request recommended by the head of the respective basic unit of the Faculty and the thesis advisor, the dean of the Faculty may shorten this time limit in exceptional circumstances.